ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 * ***Cross-Compiler Consistency*** – Implemented entirely in standard C++20, with no compiler extensions or compiler-specific conditional behavior.

-* ***Tooling-Friendly Architecture*** – Reflection data is encapsulated in a single immutable, lazily-initialized structure that can be shared with external tools and frameworks without compile-time type knowledge – suitable for serializers, debuggers, test frameworks, scripting engines, and editors.
+* ***Tooling-Friendly Architecture*** – Reflection metadata is encapsulated in a single immutable, lazily-initialized structure that can be shared with external tools and frameworks without compile-time type knowledge – suitable for serializers, debuggers, test frameworks, scripting engines, and editors.

 ## A Quick Preview: Reflection That Looks and Feels Like C++